MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/destroy-multiple-viz.md

 ## References

-This piece of code contains the function from 3 different namespace or classes:
+This piece of code contains a function from three different namespaces or classes:

 - [`microstrategy.embeddingComponent.environments`](embedding-components.md) Namespace